-Diamond drilling on the RBGD was completed by two past explorers and all drilling predates acquisition of property interests by ExploreCo.
-The first drilling was by BP-Selco which drilled a total of 63 core holes between 1986 and 1990, totaling 8,771.57 m of drilling.
-The next interest was Kermode which completed 18,439.9 m of diamond core drilling in 123 holes between 2003 and 2007.
+Diamond drilling on the RBGD was completed by two past explorers, these being BP-Selco which drilled a total of 63 core holes between 1986 and 1990, totaling 8,771.57 m of drilling, and Kermode, which completed 18,439.9 m of diamond core drilling in 123 holes between 2003 and 2007.
 Results returned from these drilling programs define hydrothermal alteration and gold mineralization in the three distinct deposits that are the focus of this Technical Report, these being the Beaver Dam Zone, the Road Zone and the Apsy Zone.
-Drill hole locations appear in Figures 10-1, 10-2 and 10-3.
+Drill hole locations appear in Figures 10.1, 10.2 and 10.3.
+Drill hole locations, depths and orientations are presented in Appendix 1.